Which Free Trading App is For Me?

 Winner: It’s a tie – kind of.

-For small investors, seeking to invest in fractional shares, either Robinhood or M1 Finance are fine.
+For small investors, seeking to invest in fractional shares, either platform is fine.

 All M1dividends are received in cash.